Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇫🇷 France vs 🇪🇸 Spain: crypto licensing compared

-On paper, France's MiCA CASP authorisation (French 'agrement PSCA'); replaces the legacy PSAN regime (mandatory AML registration + optional licence).
-A single authorisation covers the 10 MiCA services. and Spain's MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance answer the same question; in practice the detail decides it.
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+France's public MiCA CASP authorisation (French 'agrement PSCA'); replaces the legacy PSAN regime (mandatory AML registration + optional licence).
+A single authorisation covers the 10 MiCA services. and Spain's public MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 Dimension 🇫🇷 France partly open